 placing children in suitable adoptive homes, in cases where restoration to the biological family is not possible or appropriate;

 assuring safe and adequate care of children away from their homes, in cases where the child cannot be returned home or cannot be placed for adoption.
-At the time of placement, the Department shall consider concurrent planning, as described in Section 5(l-1) of the Act [20 ILCS 505/5(l-1)] so that permanency may occur at the earliest opportunity.
+At the time of placement, the Department shall consider concurrent planning, as described in Section 5(l-1) of the Children and Family Services Act [20 ILCS 505/5(l-1)] so that permanency may occur at the earliest opportunity.
 Consideration should be given so that, if reunification fails or is delayed, the placement made is the best available placement to provide permanency for the child;

-providing supportive services and living maintenance which contribute to the physical, emotional and social well-being of children who are pregnant and unmarried;
+providing supportive services and living maintenance that contribute to the physical, emotional and social well-being of children who are pregnant and unmarried;

 providing shelter and independent living services for homeless youth; and